 If you have booked through a third-party, such as a tour operator that provides a holiday package including air travel and hotel fare, you should check whether or not the new tourist tax has been included in the total amount paid.

 But regardless of whether you book or pay the hotel (or other establishment) direct or via a third party, the hotel is obligated to provide an invoice that presents a clear and separate breakdown of the amount of tax charged.
 (This doesn’t mean you may be charged twice.
 It simply means there must be a paper trail documenting that the tourist tax has been paid).

 If the tourist tax was not already included in the payment you made to a third party, you will have to settle the bill at the hotel.

-Note that the invoice is not subject to the normal 10% VAT for hotel accomodation.
-In other words, the tourist tax is not subject to an additional tax.
+Note that the invoice is subject to the normal 10% VAT for hotel accommodation.

 Other regions may follow

 Thus far Catalonia is the only of Spain’s 17 autonomous regions that charges a tourist tax, but as the country’s economic crisis deepens other regions may soon follow its example.

 Meanwhile, hotel associations say they have had no complaints from tourists, likely because most of the tourists come from countries that themselves charge such taxes.